Controversies surrounding Yasukuni Shrine: War criminals

 All imprisoned war criminals either had their sentences commuted or were released by 1958.
 The enshrinement was revealed to the media on April 19, 1979, and a still-ongoing controversy started in 1985.

 Yūshūkan War Museum

 Yasukuni Shrine operates a war museum of the history of Japan (the Yūshūkan), which some observers have criticized as presenting a revisionist interpretation.
 A documentary-style propaganda video shown to museum visitors portrays Japan's conquest of East Asia during the pre-World War II period as an effort to save the region from the imperial advances of colonial Western powers.
-Displays portray Japan as a victim of foreign influence, especially Western undermining of trade.
-The museum has no mention of any of the atrocities committed by the Japanese Imperial Army, including the Nanking massacre.
+The museum has no mention of any of the atrocities committed by the Imperial Japanese Army, including the Nanjing massacre.